Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: Are the SEA mirrors made of solid aluminum?

-A: No. Both SEA-enhanced aluminum mirror series are based on glass substrates.
-They are coated with a thin, high-purity aluminum layer and a thin film overcoating on top of the metal layer.
-We do not manufacture solid aluminum mirrors.
+A: No. Both SEA enhanced aluminum mirror series are based on glass substrates coated with a thin, high-purity aluminum layer and an additional multi-layer non-metallic thin-film overcoating that increases the reflectivity.
+We do not manufacture mirrors made of solid aluminum.

 Back to top